Articles about medications and how for your cat

 - * Amitriptyline

-While amitriptyline was originally developed out of a need in human medicine for anti-anxiety medications in the treatment of mental illness, in cats it is prescribed for conditions such as urinating out of the litter box, spraying, excessive grooming and
+While amitriptyline was originally developed out of a need in human medicine as an anti-anxiety medication, in cats it is prescribed for conditions such as urinating out of the litter box, spraying and excessive grooming.

 - * Amoxicillin

 Amoxi` is a good broad spectrum antibiotic useful in medicating cats with several conditions including upper respiratory and urinary infections.

 Artificial tears are over-the-counter lubricating eye drops that can be used to treat a cat's dry or irritated eyes...